 Diocese of Baker, Oregon

 A recent report cited the increase of Latinos in Oregon—now 12 percent of the state’s population, up from 8 percent in 2000—the year that Omar Torres became a deacon.
 A native of Mexico, he understands the language barrier and cultural challenges of being an Hispanic Catholic in the United States and wants to make the journey easier for others.
 After ordination, he was assigned to St. Mary’s Parish in Pendleton, with a growing Hispanic congregation.
 He is invaluable there as “the facilitator, carpenter, counselor, moderator and speaker,” say parishioners.
-He leads classes, visits prisoners and founded the annual NW Catholic’s Men’s Conference in 2001.
+He leads classes, visits prisoners and was one of the founders of the annual NW Catholic’s Men’s Conference in 2001.
 Recently, he has added health care to his services, with a diabetes prevention program and first aid and CPR classes for Hispanic youth.
 His devotion to the Latino community is felt throughout the diocese, which spans 66,000 square miles.
 He is welcoming, humble and compassionate.
 “All of us can show God’s mercy and love to one another,” he said.

 Diocese of Beaumont, Texas